altescy/cachestore/examples/README.md

 ## Run example script with CacheStore

 Execute python script like below.
-Logs will be shown and you can see how to behave cached functions.
+Logs will be shown and you can see the behavior of cached functions.

 ```bash
 $ python square.py